Regularized joint mixture models: The RJM model

 where $\mathbf{1}_q$ denotes a $q$-dimensional vector of ones.
 The solution in \eqref{lasso_sol}, which is slightly different than the one in \cite{Staedler_etal2010}, corresponds to the posterior mode under the Bayesian lasso formulation \citep{park_casella}, that specifies independent double exponential priors for the regression coefficients conditional on the error variance which is assigned the scale-invariant Jeffreys prior.
 Namely,

-with the correspondence to \eqref{lasso_sol} completed when $p(a_k)\propto 1$.
+with the correspondence to \eqref{lasso_sol} completed when $p(\alpha_k)\propto 1$.
 We propose two methods for handling $\lk$; the {\it fixed-penalty lasso} (FLasso) based on a plug-in estimate and the {\it random-penalty lasso} (RLasso) based on the construction of a suitable prior.

 \textit{FLasso.} This approach is essentially a two-step tuning procedure.
-We start with initial estimates, $\hat{\lambda}_k^{\scaleto{(0)}{6pt}}$ obtained via cross-validation (CV) based on some prior clustering of the data.
+We start with initial estimates, $\hat{\lambda}_k^{\scaleto{(0)}{6pt}}$ obtained by minimizing the CV mean squared error based on some prior clustering of the data.
 Then, at a certain iteration we re-calculate the CV estimates and fix each group penalty to the new estimate $\hat{\lambda}_k^{\scaleto{(1)}{6pt}}$ for all further EM iterations.
 Specifically, we fix the parameter after the first iteration where the group assignments do not change.
-From a Bayesian perspective the FLasso approach is essentially an empirical Bayes method as we use the data in order to plug-in $\hat{\lambda}_k^{\scaleto{(0)}{6pt}}$ and $\hat{\lambda}_k^{\scaleto{(1)}{6pt}}$ in the prior of $\bbk$ appearing in \eqref{lasso_prior}.
+From a Bayesian perspective the FLasso approach can be viewed as an empirical Bayes method as we use the data in order to plug-in $\hat{\lambda}_k^{\scaleto{(0)}{6pt}}$ and $\hat{\lambda}_k^{\scaleto{(1)}{6pt}}$ in the prior of $\bbk$ appearing in \eqref{lasso_prior}.
 The monotonic behaviour of the EM may be disrupted at the re-estimation iteration, but after that point it will hold.